Alicolliar/political-bot/README.md

 - Python 3.7+

 ## Disclaimer
-This bot is still a work in progress and it must be said that there is no single working version, I plan to rectify this, but until then, oh well.
+This bot is still a work in progress.
+It should be assumed that the current version is the most working version, but it may not be.